Real estate calculators and rental market data

 San Jose, CA

-Heart of Silicon Valley with some of the highest rents in the country.
-A one-bedroom here costs more than a mortgage in most of the Midwest.
-Tech employment and limited supply keep the market painfully tight — and California's regulations make sure you earn every dollar of it.
+Heart of Silicon Valley, some of the highest rents in the country.
+A 1-bedroom here costs more than a Midwest mortgage.
+Tech jobs and constrained supply keep the market painfully tight.
+California's regulations make sure you earn every dollar.

 20 zip codes